 Please make any changes in telephone numbers (home and mobile) or e-mail addresses directly in our iSams Parent Portal (https://parent-village.nordanglia.com).

-We depend upon having your correct contact information in order to communicate with you in a timely manner.
+We depend upon having your correct contact information in order to communicate with you effectivey.
 Let the MS Office know of changes by emailing Mrs. Alvarado at Kathleen.Alvarado@TheVillageSchool.com.